rheiland/test_pyMCDS/README.md

 /Users/heiland/anaconda3_x86/lib/python3.9/site-packages/pcDataLoader/pyMCDS.py:112: RuntimeWarning: invalid value encountered in double_scalars dz = (Z.max() - Z.min()) / (Z.shape[0] - 1)
 ```
+The reason for the runtime warning is because we're dividing by 0 which is never a good thing to do.
+The reason we're dividing by 0 hints at the confusion of this long-running, confusing, messy, headachy, time-wasting issue.
+Incredibly, there's still the question of whether or not we even want to fix it.

 And if we try to use an experimental module, pyMCDS_rwh.py (copy from the root dir into /out_2x2), we get the expected voxel concentration value:
 ```